-It’s no secret that most students, especially law students, accrue substantial debt during the course of their education.
+It’s no secret that most students, especially law students, incur substantial debt during the course of their education.
 With that in mind, here are a few tips to help you make prudent choices while you are in school so that you will not have to live like a student after you graduate.

 - Read the fine print.
 Make sure you understand the terms and conditions of all loans you are borrowing before you borrow them.